LDeer03/web-dev-hw/assignment_09/README.md

 Typically I watch your video last and there are always things I decide to tweak or add after watching it.
 So, this week I watched it first.
 Because of this, I was less efficient in building my page.

 I had your example built and launched before I read the assignment or looked at the learning material.
 Then I felt behind and ahead at the same time.
 I don't feel like I grasped the differences in style, in the learning you start in HTML and move to CSS.
-I didn't figure that out at first and started to get confused.
-I feel I have figured it out now, but it took longer than my regular process.
+In the beginning I didn't figure that out and started to get confused.
+I am still not sure if I have figured out opacity and positioning.
+It took me much longer than my regular process.